 Tanukis are no ordinary family of shoes, and there’s more than one reason for that: Tanuki is ultra-lightweight and gives feet a real feel-good experience thanks to the unique Washi fabric which is made in Japan in the traditional manner from 75% paper.
-The fox is especially happy that the natural white Tanuki Niji with its little rainbow flag is so well-loved – because Niji is not only the epitome of warm summer days and happy toes in motion, this model also makes a statement.
+We are especially happy that the natural white Tanuki Niji with its little rainbow flag is so well-loved – because Niji is not only the epitome of warm summer days and happy toes in motion, this model also makes a statement.

 From a DIY project in the community...